 - All riders in AMA-sanctioned competition are required to be AMA members or have an AMA issued one event pass.
-AMA associate members can't participate in AMAsanctioned competition. - Recognized district organizations and competition partners may require an additional membership in AMA sanctioned meets they manage. - The AMA does not require that a recognized district partner recognize the memberships offered from other recognized districts or competition partners.
-Any such arrangements shall be by mutual agreement between affected organizations. - Entry fees can be altered at the organizer's discretion for riders without specific series or event memberships. - AMA-chartered clubs or organizers may collect a contestant's AMA membership card when they sign in and return the card at the end of the meet. - The minimum age for amateur riders is 12.
-In all events, a rider must be 14 or older to ride motorcycles above 250cc.
-See ATV section 3.4 for ATV age limitations.
-The age of the rider is determined as of the date of the event, except in youth competition. - 6.
+AMA associate members cannot participate in AMAsanctioned competition. - Recognized district organizations and competition partners may require an additional membership in AMA sanctioned meets they manage. - The AMA does not require that a recognized district partner recognize the memberships offered from other recognized districts or competition partners.
+Any such arrangements shall be by mutual agreement between affected organizations. - 4.
+Entry fees can be altered at the organizer's discretion for riders without specific series or event memberships. - AMA-chartered clubs or organizers may collect a contestant's AMA membership card when they sign in and return the card at the end of the meet. - 6.
 Age Limitations - a.
 With the exception of youth competition, the age of the rider is determined as the date of the event. - b.
 Unless stated otherwise in Section 3.3, in all events, a rider must be at least 12 years old to ride a motorcycle above 86cc displacement. - c.
 Riders must be at least 14 years old to ride motorcycles above 250cc displacement. - d.
 Riders must be at least 17 years old to ride twincylinder motorcycles. - e.
 See ATV Section 3.4 for ATV age limitations. - Standard meets are open to all qualified AMA members in good standing.
 Age and gender will be determined by the original birth certificate.
 A person whose gender identity does not match their original birth certificate should contact the AMA for eligibility. - Recognized, non-recognized districts, competition partners, organizers or series that require supplementary regulations must submit any supplementary regulations to the AMA for approval prior to the first event of the year.
 Failure to do so may result in permanent loss of sanction.
 Supplemental rules must include any class structure not included in the AMA rulebook and won't include district or series information and district policies.
 Supplemental regulations must be submitted for approval for any deviation from the AMA regulations.